amandeep25/amandeep25/readme.md

 # Honors & Awards 🏅
-- Global Award Finalist
-- Global Award Nominee, Delhi Location
-NASA Apps Space Challenge
+- Global Award Finalist & Global Award Nominee, Delhi Location NASA Apps Space Challenge
--Samsarah- A Virtual Museum Depicting the Marvelous History of Mother Earth.
+Samsarah- A Virtual Museum Depicting the Marvelous History of Mother Earth.
 Our project is a very fun and intriguing virtual museum, which showcases the digital history of the earth, from its inception to its present, in an extremely captivating way!
 This project is a Virtual Reality Application, developed using Unity.

 - Best Award Category - ML Based Approach